learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/App_Store_Deployment.md

 #### Certificate Creation
 To create certificates, you can head to the Certifications tab on the Apple Developer Website and choose which ones are applicable to your app.
 After, you would need to generate a CSR (Certificate Signing Request) on your MacBook.
-Apple's Certificates job states to follow [these steps](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request/) in order to generate the certificate:
+Apple's Certificates documentation states to follow [these exact steps](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request/) in order to generate the certificate:
 1. Launch Keychain Access located in /Applications/Utilities.

 2. Choose Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority.